 Subject Line

-Subject line is the first part of the business email format, so it should be short, precise and define the main purpose of the email.
-If the subject line is too vague, so you might lose the attention of the recipients, so make sure that the subject line should be short and to the point.
+The subject line is the first part of the business email format, so it should be short, precise, and define the main purpose of the email.
+If the subject line needs to be more specific, you might lose the recipients’ attention, so make sure it is short and to the point.

 Salutation